Sustainable development and poverty reduction in the face of environmental uncertainty; capacity-building for change

 Cabot Institute: 2014/15 Interdisciplinary Discussion Forum Series

 The Cabot Institute is supporting a regular internal discussion forum in order to foster an interdisciplinary network of staff and doctoral students whose research directly or indirectly relates to sustainable development and poverty reduction.
-The series will engage with research across disciplines in order to respond better to increasingly interdisciplinary research challenges.
+The series will support researchers in extending their research across disciplines and in responding to increasingly interdisciplinary research challenges.

-If you are a scientist or social scientist and can contribute to this network, please come along to the third of this year’s discussion forums, with networking lunch – for University of Bristol staff, postdocs and doctoral students.
+If you are a scientist or social scientist and can contribute to this network, please come along to the first of this year’s discussion forums, followed by a drinks reception.

 Each discussion forum will focus on research that contributes directly or indirectly to the capacities of people living in marginalised, poor or highly unequal societies around the world who are particularly vulnerable to environmental change.
 Speakers will communicate their own research to an interdisciplinary audience, and raise questions that cut across different disciplines.
 In small group discussions, participants will then be able to bring their own disciplinary insights to bear on the questions raised and new perspectives will be shed on the speaker’s work.